1899

 - December 31, 1939 – Final Aurora Terminal opens

-- December 7, 1941 – Bombing of Pearl Harbor by the Japanese
+- December 7, 1941 – Naval Station Pearl Harbor bombed by the Imperial Japanese Navy Air Service

 - April 7, 1942 – 1905 agreement allowing the Aurora & Elgin use of the “L” to gain access to Chicago expires.
 No new agreement written since both companies (CRT and CA&E) in receivership.
 Operations continue without formal agreement.